Skip to main content

 Metrics: Fraud loss + review cost + estimated false positive cost (use average order value × block rate × estimated good customer %)

-Run length: 4 weeks (you need time for chargebacks to materialize)
+Run length: 4 weeks.
+Chargebacks need time to show up

 Decision: Pick the cutoff with lowest total cost.
 Probably not the tightest one.